ivastoilova123/SwagLabsTests/README.txt

 # 🧪 Running Java Test Cases

 This project contains automated test cases written in Java using TestNG and Selenium.
-You can run the tests using Maven or using TestNG annotations.
+You can run the pages using Maven or using TestNG annotations.

 ---